Similarities and Differences

 Education

-To become a normal veterinarian which can practice on small animals (dogs and cats), livestock (pigs, cattle, etc), and sometimes exotics (guinea pigs, snakes, etc), a 4 year undergraduate degree and 4 years of vet school to get a doctorate of veterinary medicine is required.
-This allows for a thorough training in working with all kinds of species and learning about what could go wrong.
+To become a normal veterinarian which can practice on small animals (dogs and cats), livestock (pigs, cattle, etc), horses, and pet exotics (guinea pigs, snakes, etc), a 4 year undergraduate degree and 4 years of vet school to get a doctorate of veterinary medicine are required.
+This allows for a thorough training in working with all kinds of species and learning about what could go wrong medically.

 Zoo Med